Kyra-coin/Kyra-coin-/README.md

  - **Rewards for Holders**: KyraCoin holders will receive rewards soon...
  - **Events and Donations**: Use of KyraCoin in charitable events and for direct donations to partner NGOs.
  -
-Kyra Coin was born as a meme coin on the Base Smart Chain (Base)
+Kyra Coin was born as a meme coin on the SOL Smart Chain (SOL)

  ### Donation System
  For every $1,000,000 raised in donations to KyraCoin: